noradno/global_public_goods/README.md

 ## Methodology

-To measure bilateral ODA for global public goods (GPGs), we have drawn inspiration from existing methodologies by [Development Initiatives](https://devinit.org/wp-content/uploads/2016/07/Measuring-aid-to-global-public-goods-GPGs-Discussion-paper-July-2016.pdf) and the [OECD](https://www.oecd.org/en/publications/development-co-operation-and-the-provision-of-global-public-goods_aff8cba9-en.html) to measure development finance for global public goods, but our approach is somewhat narrower in focus on global public goods.
+To measure bilateral ODA for promoting GPGs and tackling consequences of global challenges we have drawn inspiration from existing methodologies by [Development Initiatives](https://devinit.org/wp-content/uploads/2016/07/Measuring-aid-to-global-public-goods-GPGs-Discussion-paper-July-2016.pdf) and the [OECD](https://www.oecd.org/en/publications/development-co-operation-and-the-provision-of-global-public-goods_aff8cba9-en.html) to measure development finance for global public goods.
+Our approach is somewhat narrower in focus on global public goods.
 Additionally, we emphasize the distinction between provision of GPGs and for tackling the consequences of global challenges.
 This exercise is not precise, but we have made an approximate classification.